Election Commission working with IIT-Madras on Blockchain Technology for e-voting | Politics

 West Bengal has law and order issues virtually on a day to day basis forcing the EC to appoint two senior officials as Police Observers while Assam has issues on the border, he said referring to the poll-bound states, the EC said.

-As Tamil Nadu is an ''expenditure sensitive'' state, the Commission has appointed two Special Expenditure Observers who have excellent domain knowledge and impeccable career record, to curb money flow during the polls, he added.PTI GDK SS PTI PTI
+As Tamil Nadu is an ''expenditure sensitive'' state, the Commission has appointed two Special Expenditure Observers who have excellent domain knowledge and impeccable career record, to curb money flow during the polls, he added.PTI GDK SS ADMINISTRATOR SS ADMINISTRATOR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)